 What should I serve with creamy coleslaw with cilantro?

 This easy coleslaw recipe is a great side dish for picnics, BBQs, and any summer gathering.
-It will always be welcome alongside ribs, burgers, or fried chicken, and our testers loved how well it paired with broiled fish fillets.
+It will always be welcome alongside your favorite ribs, burgers, or fried chicken, and our testers loved how well it paired with broiled fish fillets.

 A colorful serving platter filled with coleslaw with cilantro with wooden serving utensils on the side.